 Monero’s community is very large!
-A huge number of people from the world of cryptocurrencies respects this currency for its privacy and compliance with the principles of decentralization.
+A huge number of people from the world of cryptocurrencies respect this currency for its privacy and compliance with the principles of decentralization.

 CryptoNote technology uses a blockchain-based transaction database similar to the Bitcoin database.
 The integrity of the database is also protected by the proof-of-work method (PoW algorithm: CryptoNight).
 Transactions in CryptoNote are similar to transactions in Bitcoin.
 Each transaction means a change of ownership of a specified number of units (XMR).

 Some analysts note that based on the chain of Bitcoin blocks, it is possible to identify the affiliations of some Bitcoin addresses.
 CryptoNote technology uses one-time addresses as recipient addresses and also ring signatures.

 An important point for miners: Here is a big difference from other protocols used by cryptocurrencies.
 In CryptoNote computation, time depends, first of all, on the speed of random access to memory, and only then on the speed of performing simple mathematical operations.

 The algorithm includes:

 - 2MB buffer, similar to that used in the Scrypt algorithm, to which random read and write access is performed

 In cryptography, “ring signature” allows a member of a list of signatories to anonymously sign a message without revealing his/her identity.

 Ring signatures in Monero (XMR) include “impurities” (mixins, decoys) in the transaction info.
 These impurities are visible in the form of inputs/outputs of other user transactions completed earlier.
 They help to confuse traces: Where are “impurities” in the transaction hash and where are real funds – impossible to determine exactly